freeformpdx/kffp-website/wp-content/plugins/w3-total-cache/readme.txt

 = How do I configure Amazon Simple Storage Service (Amazon S3) or Amazon CloudFront as my CDN? =

-First [create an S3 account](http://aws.amazon.com/); it may take several hours for your account credentials to be functional.
+First [create an S3 account](http://aws.amazon.com/) (unless using origin pull); it may take several hours for your account credentials to be functional.
 Next, you need to obtain your "Access key ID" and "Secret key" from the "Access Credentials" section of the "[Security Credentials](http://aws-portal.amazon.com/gp/aws/developer/account/index.html?action=access-key)" page of "My Account."
 Make sure the status is "active."
 Next, make sure that "Amazon Simple Storage Service (Amazon S3)" is the selected "CDN type" on the "General Settings" tab, then save the changes.
 Now on the "Content Delivery Network Settings" tab enter your "Access key," "Secret key" and enter a name (avoid special characters and spaces) for your bucket in the "Create a bucket" field by clicking the button of the same name.
 If using an existing bucket simply specify the bucket name in the "Bucket" field.
 Click the "Test S3 Upload" button and make sure that the test is successful, if not check your settings and try again.
 Save your settings.

 Unless you wish to use CloudFront, you're almost done, skip to the next paragraph if you're using CloudFront.
 Go to the "General Settings" tab and click the "Enable" checkbox and save the settings to enable CDN functionality.
 Empty the cache for the changes to take effect.
 If preview mode is active you will need to "deploy" your changes for them to take effect.